MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. On the *Threat polies* dashboard, select **Preset Security Policies**.

-    >**Note:** If you receive the message "Client Error - Error when getting bip rule" select **OK** to continue.
+    >**Note:** If you receive the message *"Client Error - Error when getting bip rule"* select **OK** to continue.
 The error is due to the hydration status of your tenant at Office 365 which is not enabled by default.

+    >**Note:** If you receive the message *"Client Error - An error occurred when retrieving preset security policies.
+Please try again later."* select **OK** to continue.
+Refresh your browser using **Ctrl+F5**.

-1. Under *Standard protection*, select **Apply standard policy**.
+1. Under *Standard protection*, select **Manage protection settings**. **Hint:** If you see this option grayed out, refresh your browser using **Ctrl+F5**.

-1. In *EOP protections apply to* section, under **Domains** write your tenant's domain name, select it, and then select **Next**. **Hint:** You tenant's domain name is the same that you have for you admin account, it might be something like *WWLx######.onmicrosoft.com*.
+1. In the *Apply Exchange Online Protection* section, select **Specific recipients** and under **Domains** start writing your tenant's domain name, select it, and then select **Next**. **Hint:** You tenant's domain name is the same that you have for you admin account, it might be something like *WWLx######.onmicrosoft.com*.
 Notice that this configuration applies policies for anti-spam, outbound spam filter, anti-malware, anti-phishing.

-1. In *Defender for Office 365 protections apply to* section, apply the same configuration as the previous step and select **Next**.
+1. In the *Apply Defender for Office 365 protection* section, apply the same configuration as the previous step and select **Next**.
 Notice that this configuration applies policies for anti-phishing, Safe Attachments, Safe Links.

+1. In the *Impersonation protection* section, select **Next** four times (4x) to continue.

 1. In the *Policy mode* section, make sure the **Turn on the policy after I finish** radio button is selected, and then select **Next**.

-1. Read the content under *Review and confirm your changes* and select **Confirm** to apply the changes and select **Done** to finish.
+1. Read the content under *Review and confirm your changes* and select **Confirm** to apply the changes and then select **Done** to finish.

+    >**Note:** If you receive the message *"The URI 'https://outlook.office365.com/psws/service.svc/AntiPhishPolicy' is not valid for PUT operation.
+The URI must point to a single resource for PUT operations."* just select **OK** and **Cancel** the operation.
+You will see the *Standard protection is on* option enabled.

-1. Under *Strict protection*, select **Apply strict protection**. **Hint:** *Strict protection* is found under "Email & Collaboration - Policies & rules - Threat policies - Preset security policies".
+1. Under *Strict protection*, select **Manage protection settings**. **Hint:** *Strict protection* is found under "Email & Collaboration - Policies & rules - Threat policies - Preset security policies".

-1. In *EOP protections apply to*, under **Groups** write **Leadership**, select it, and then select **Next**.
+1. In the *Apply Exchange Online Protection*, select **Specific recipients** and under **Groups** start writing **Leadership**, select it, and then select **Next**.
 Notice that this configuration applies policies for anti-spam, outbound spam filter, anti-malware, anti-phishing.

-1. In *Defender for Office 365 protections apply to* section, apply the same configuration as the previous step and select **Next**.
+1. In the *Apply Defender for Office 365 protection* section, apply the same configuration as the previous step and select **Next**.
 Notice that this configuration applies policies for anti-phishing, Safe Attachments, Safe Links.

+1. In the *Impersonation protection* section, select **Next** four times (4x) to continue.

 1. In the *Policy mode* section, make sure the **Turn on the policy after I finish** radio button is selected, and then select **Next**.

-1. Read the content under *Review and confirm your changes* and select **Confirm** to apply the changes and select **Done** to finish.
+1. Read the content under *Review and confirm your changes* and select **Confirm** to apply the changes and then select **Done** to finish.

-1. On the top middle menu, select **Threat policies** to go back and under *Policies*, select **Safe Attachments**.
-Notice that both preset policies appears here and the Status is On.

-1. In the menu, select the **gear** icon for **Global Settings**.

-1. Read through the available integration options and select **Cancel** to go back.
+    >**Note:** If you receive the message *"The URI 'https://outlook.office365.com/psws/service.svc/AntiPhishPolicy' is not valid for PUT operation.
+The URI must point to a single resource for PUT operations."* just select **OK** and **Cancel** the operation.
+You will see the *Strict protection is on* option enabled.

 1. On the **Microsoft 365 Defender** portal, from the navigation menu, select **Settings** from the left.